ihor-drachuk/stable-language-switch/README.md

 - **CapsLock** - Great option if you rarely use Caps Lock functionality.
 - **F1** - Good choice if you don't rely on F1 for Help menus in applications.

-**Note:** Languages switch in order of their internal ID, which may differ from the order shown in Windows settings.

 ## Benefits

 1. ✅ **Reliable, instant language switching** - Never miss a hotkey press again